-MEXICO, UNITED STATES, The Fight over S stavery through the Civil war.
-DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1852 San Francisco The Roman Catholic Orphan Asylum in founded.
-Soon, it will take over the operations 10 Sun Truncisco of the city's Protestant Orphanage, and later other orphanages as well.
-ALBERTA ANDRE 京中京 中里 1 1111 1 4 92 mm 1 mm 1 m The Roman Catholic Orphan Asylum served as the city's largest orphanage throughout the 19 th century, saving thousands of children from the harsh life on city streets.
-20 on Lake Erie The steemen Atlantic collides with a fishing heat near Duffele NV and sinks 20 on Lake Erie The steamer Atlantic collides with a fishing boat near Buffalo, NY, and sinks with over 500 people on board.
+The Roman Catholic Orphan Asylum in founded.
+Soon, it will take over the operations of the city's Protestant Orphanage, and later other orphanages as well.

+The Roman Catholic Orphan Asylum served as the city's largest orphanage throughout the 19th century, saving thousands from the harsh life on city streets.

+of children

+on Lake Erie

+September

+--- Sacramento

+2 Sacramento

+The steamer Atlantic collides with a fishing boat near Buffalo, NY, and sinks with over 500 people on board.
 Between 300-450 men, women, and children lose their lives.

-September Sacramento California's first agricultural fair is held, funded by the New England Seed Store at 111 J Street.
+California's first agricultural fair is held, funded by the New England Seed Store at 111 J Street.
 Eventually, the event evolves into the California State Fair.

-J Succe.
-Eventually, the event evolves into the Camorina State Fair.
-2 Sacramento COMPETING CULTURES: The Congregation B'nai Israel purchases a building at 7 th and L for use as a synagogue.
+COMPETING CULTURES: The Congregation B'nai Israel purchases a building at $7^{th}$ and L for use as a synagogue.
 It is the first Jewish synagogue west of the Mississippi River.
-8 San Francisco COMPETING CULTURES: Congregation Sherith Israel consecrates its first Jewish synagogue on Stockton St. October T Fort Jones Fort Jones, named for Adjutant General Colonel Roger Jones, is established on the east side of the Scott River in Siskiyou County. committee on the east state of the section of the section of the section.